traefik/traefik/docs/content/operations/dashboard.md

 ## Disable the dashboard

-By default, when API is enabled, dashboard is enabled.
+By default, the Dashboard is enabled when the API is enabled.
-If needed, the API can be enabled without the dashboard.
+If necessary, the Dashboard can be disabled by using the following option.

 ```yaml tab="File (YAML)"
 api: